siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 ![Node.js-web-app-Docker](../images/node-web-app-Dockerfile.png)

 Run it with `docker run --rm -it -p 3000:8080 gmoney23/node-web-app` and go to `localhost:3000` in web browser to see it.
-If on server instead of desktop go to `http://serverip:3000` where serverip is your server's ip address
+If you're on a server instead of desktop go to `http://serverip:3000` where serverip is your server's ip address

 Here is what it will look like in the browser ![node-web-output](../images/node-web-browser.png)